Local lumberjack competing in World Axe Throwing Championship this weekend

-FRESNO, California (KSEE) – Move over bowling, axe throwing, an age-old sport, is the hot new trend.
+FRESNO, California (KGPE) – Move over bowling, axe throwing, an age-old sport, is the hot new trend.

 Many taking it to the next level and competing in competitions around the world, including one Valley native.